maghead/maghead/UPGRADE.md

 ### ConfigLoader

-1. ConfigLoader::loadFromFile -> ConfigLoader::loadFile as a static method and
+1. FileConfigLoader::load -> ConfigLoader::loadFile as a static method and
     return `Config` object.

 2. Simplify `data_source` config by assumming the default node is "master".